Phoenix1504e/mini-control-plane/README.md

 Validates resources at creation time and records admission outcomes as status conditions.

 ### Storage Layer
-Abstracted storage interface inspired by etcd semantics.
+Abstracted storage interface using etcd as the backend.
-Current implementation uses file-backed storage.
+The etcd implementation supports MVCC with `resourceVersion`, optimistic concurrency control, and atomic updates, aligning with real Kubernetes API server semantics.

 ### Watch & Informers
 Controllers subscribe to resource change events instead of polling, enabling